MehrdadShirvani/Second-Assignment-CineScribe/Report-Template.md

 ## About this app
 So, this my first Java console application that uses APIs.
-I have had worked with APIs before this, but never once with Java.
+I had worked with APIs before this, but never once with Java.
 So I knew the basics, therefor the hard part was figuring how to do it with Java.

 This is the step-by-step report of my process:

 1. I first needed the API key for the Movies and Actors APIs.
 You can find the links in README.md
-2. I tested the APIs using Postman to understand the structure of the json files This is an example:
+2. I tested the APIs using Postman to understand the structure of the JSON files.

+This is an example:
     ```
     {